x4nth055/pdf-tools-python/chapter3-creating-pdfs/creating-pdfs/README.md

 - [adding_styled_tables.py](adding_styled_tables.py): Create a PDF file with a table using `Table` and styles.
 - [adding_images.py](adding_images.py): Create a PDF file with an image using `Image`.
 - [adding_charts.py](adding_charts.py): Create a PDF file with a chart using `Drawing`.
+- [adding_pagination_header_footer.py](adding_pagination.py): Create a PDF file with pagination, headers, and footers using `SimpleDocTemplate`.
+- [generating-invoices/invoice_generator.py](generating-invoices/invoice_generator.py): Create a PDF file with an invoice from a CSV file using `SimpleDocTemplate`.